TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/concepts/header_management.md

 }
 ```

-`global` header name is used both for global level and data source level header, but the values are different.
-Value `data-source-value` will take priority over `global-header-value` and in the end the following headers will be sent to the data source:
+The `global` header name is used globally and there is also a data source level header, with a different value.
+Value `data-source-value` will take priority over `global-header-value`, resulting in the following headers being sent to the data source:

 | Header name | Header value                        | Defined on level |
 |-------------|-------------------------------------|------------------|